Domande per colloqui Django e Python: Le Top 25 nel 2026

 # For AJAX views with session auth

-# The csrftoken cookie must be sent in the X-CSRFToken header
+# The csrftoken cookie must be sent in the X-CSRFToken header# csrf_exemption.py

 # Exempting a specific view (use with caution)